freedom-software/funeral-pricer/README.md

 # Funeral Pricer
 ## Synopsis

 Javascript based application that allows users to answer a few questions about features of a future funeral and gives them an estimated cost of the funeral based on their answers to those questions.

 ## Motivation

-The Funeral Pricer gives both funeral directors and those looking into a funeral, an idea of the price of a funeral with the features they are looking for.
+The need to assist both funeral directors and those looking into a funeral, by giving them the abiltiy to quickly get an idea of the price of a funeral with the features they are looking for.

 ## Installation